stephanekuma/30daysofpython/Day_1/day1_basics.md

 # Day 1 - 30DaysOfPython Challenge

 Welcome to Day 1 of the 30DaysOfPython Challenge!
-Today, we'll be covering the basics of Python, including working with variables, performing basic arithmetic operations, understanding data types, and more
+Today, we'll be covering the basics of Python, including performing basic arithmetic operations, understanding data types, and more.

 ## Tasks for Day 1